 Pairing an avocado with other foods may help reduce blood sugar spikes too.
-Its fat and fiber content takes longer to digest and slows the absorption of other carbohydrates in the process.
+Their fat and fiber content takes longer to digest and slows the absorption of other carbohydrates in the process.

-How much avocado can people with diabetes eat?
+How many avocados can people with diabetes eat?

 Before people make any significant changes to their diet, they should talk with their physician or dietitian.
 One of the things to consider is total calorie intake.

 A whole avocado contains 250-300 calories, but a 1-ounce serving has only 50.
 People who are watching their calories in order to maintain or lose weight can still add avocado to their diet.
 This can be done by switching a serving of avocado for something else with a similar amount of calories like cheese or mayonnaise.